 Chronic Wasting Disease (CWD)

-Chronic Wasting Disease (CWD) is a fatal neurological disease of deer.
-Its potential impacts to our deer herd are a serious concern over the long-term.
-CWD has not been shown to pose a health risk to humans, livestock, or pets.
+Chronic Wasting Disease (CWD) is a fatal neurological disease of deer that has been diagnosed in seven hunter-harvested white-tailed deer Frederick County, Virginia, since 2009.
+Its potential impacts to the Virginia white-tailed deer population are a serious concern over the long-term, but the disease has not been shown to pose a health risk to humans, livestock, or pets.

-Since 2002, over 7,000 deer in Virginia have been tested for CWD.
-VDGIF has discovered five positive cases of CWD in Virginia.
-All were killed by hunters in western Frederick County—two does harvested in November 2009 and 2011, and three bucks killed in November 2010, 2011, and 2012.
-All five infected deer did not show clinical symptoms of the disease.
+Since 2002, over 7,600 deer in Virginia have been tested for CWD.
+VDGIF has diagnosed seven positive cases of CWD in Virginia.
+All were killed by hunters in Frederick County—two does harvested in November 2009 and 2011, three bucks killed in November 2010, 2011, and 2012, a buck and a doe killed in November 2013.
+All seven infected deer were not exhibiting clinical signs of CWD.
 Since 2005, over 130 cases of CWD have been found nearby in West Virginia.

 Please check back here periodically for updates.
 Detailed information provided on the rest of this page is updated less often.